-How to read The Hindu for UPSC exam ?
+How to read the Hindu Newspaper for IAS Exam?

 It is critically important that you should know the syllabus before you start your reading.
-First of all correlate your syllabus with the various articles in the news paper.
-However, spending too much time in reading news paper cannot be encouraged.
-Because of the fact that aspirants have a lot to cover apart from the news paper .
-It is advisable to spent around 60 to 75 minutes on an average everyday for reading ‘The Hindu’.
-Once you became familiar with the syllabus, start to prepare notes while reading itself.
+First of all, correlate your syllabus with the various articles in the Hindu newspaper.
+However, spending too much time reading newspapers cannot be encouraged.
+Because of the fact that aspirants have a lot to cover apart from the newspaper.
+It is advisable to spend around 60 to 75 minutes on an average every day on reading ‘The Hindu Newspaper’.
+Once you become familiar with the syllabus, start to prepare notes while reading itself.

-Page 1: This page consists of main news so just skim these news to get an awareness regarding the various happenings.
-Don’t spent too much time in reading this page.
+Page 1: This page consists of main news so just skim this news to get awareness regarding the various happenings.
+Don’t spend too much time reading this page.

-Page 2-6: It is advisable to skip these pages because the news in these are not important from UPSC point of view.
-Second and third page consists of regional news where as fourth to sixth pages includes state news.
+Page 2-6: It is advisable to skip these pages because the news in these are not important from the UPSC point of view.
+The second and third page consists of regional news whereas fourth to sixth pages includes state news.

-Page 10-11: There is no need to go in depth as these pages contains general news like political news and issues.
+Page 10-11: There is no need to go in depth as these pages contain general news like political news and issues.
 However, read superficially to have an idea regarding various happenings.

-Page 15: Sports is not obvious for civil service preparation.
+Page 15: Sports are not obvious for civil service preparation.

-Do not ignore Science and Technology edition on Thursday’s news paper.
-It consists of recent developments in field of science and many questions can be asked from here.
+Do not ignore Science and Technology edition on Thursday’s Hindu Newspaper.
+It consists of recent developments in the field of science and many questions can be asked from here.

 Give more importance to these: